samirchowdhury/samirchowdhury.github.io/index.md

 **Recent and upcoming activity:**

+- **News:** Co-organizing the Second Graduate Student Conference: Geometry and Topology meet Data Analysis and Machine Learning [(GTDAML21)](https://gtdaml.wixsite.com/2021).
+Graduate students, please submit an abstract for a talk or poster!

 - (August 2021) Joint Statistical Meetings - talk at the session on Geometric and Topological Information in Data Analysis
 - (April 2021) **New preprint** [Quantized Gromov-Wasserstein](https://arxiv.org/abs/2104.02013).
 With David Miller and Tom Needham.
 - (December 2020) UC Davis MADDD Seminar